Diophantus03/diophantus03/README.md

 Hey!
 I am a BMath (honours) student double majoring in Pure mathematics and Combinatorics & Optimization at the University of Waterloo, Canada.

-My primary research interests are in the field of algebraic number theory, arithmetic algebraic geometry, cryptology and proof formalization (in L∃∀N).
+My primary research interests are in the field of algebraic number theory, arithmetic algebraic geometry, cryptology and proof formalization.
 Specifically, I am interested in understanding:

 1. Higher dimensional Galois representations (infinite Galois theory) attached to automorphic forms and algebraic varieties (and its generalizations) over local and global fields (Langland's Program)
 2. Iwasawa theory and Class field theory
 3. Arithmetic statistics
-4. Mathematics of Cryptology
+4. Mathematics of Cryptology and Proof formalization (in L∃∀N)

 ## My Stats